-In a second phase, by gathering past information on people’s behaviour, their visits to indoor spaces and social interactions inside them, predictive techniques could be used to calculate an individual risk level which took into account a mobile time window (for instance, 2 weeks).
+In a second phase of this hackin SAS, by gathering past information on people’s behaviour, their visits to indoor spaces and social interactions inside them, predictive techniques could be used to calculate an individual risk level which took into account a mobile time window (for instance, 2 weeks).

 Lastly, by gathering all the calculated variables, it was possible to forecast a risk level in the premises, which allowed more accurate monitoring and decision-making adjusted to the current situation, taking into consideration the conditions and the people present there at the time.

 Metodology of the project fo hackin SAS 2021

 The methodology used during this hackin SAS 2021 consisted of three phases.